-People are much more likely to take action when their friends or family direct them to do something, which is what Referral Marketing is all about: providing high-quality information to potential customers and trying to get them to take action.
+People are much more likely to act when their friends or family direct them to do something, which is what Referral Marketing is all about: providing high-quality information to potential customers and trying to get them to take action.
 This is why referral marketing is one of the top ways to attract new customers.

-AliExpress is one of the world’s largest eCommerce companies and it has been utilizing this strategy for many years now.
+AliExpress is one of the world’s largest eCommerce companies and it has been using this strategy for many years now.
 Invite a friend to AliExpress and they receive $19 and you get a $5 coupon when they make a successful purchase.